saildot4k/saildot4k.github.io/docs/index.md

 Should I ever leave the scene, [email](mailto:info@ps2modchiptutorials.com)/DM me so that I can transfer domain ownership and github repository to a well respected care-taker.

+No thanks to:
+TnA Plastic
+r/PS2 and Mods

 ## Progress Checklist